 Three questions in the survey concerned overall perceptions of occupational stress.
-The responses indicated that UCU members working in adult education felt under a considerable degree of stress at work.
-There was a high level of agreement among respondents with the statement 'I find my job stressful'.
-70% strongly agreed or agreed with the statement.
-Only 3% (n=158) strongly disagreed.
+The responses indicated that those working in higher education felt under a considerable degree of stress at work.
+There was a high level of agreement among respondents in higher education with the statement 'I find my job stressful'.
+Nearly three-quarters strongly agreed (33%) or agreed (40%) with the statement.
+Only 2% strongly disagreed.

-Half of the respondents from adult education said their general level of stress was high (37%) or very high (13%).
-Over one-third (40%) said they experienced moderate stress, whereas 10% said their stress level was low or very low.
-Over one-third of respondents from this sector said they often (29%) or always (7%) experienced levels of stress they found unacceptable.
+More than half of the respondents in higher education stated that their general level of stress was high (39%) or very high (15%).
+Over one-third (37%) said they experienced moderate stress, whereas 9% said their stress level was low or very low.
+Almost one-third (32%) said they often experienced levels of stress they found unacceptable, and 7% indicated that this was always the case.
 18% stated that they seldom or never experienced unacceptable levels of stress.

-The responses of UCU members from adult education for the three questions relating to perceived stress are shown below, together with the data from higher, further and prison education.
+The proportion of UCU members from higher education who endorsed each response category for the three questions relating to perceived stress is shown below, together with the data from further, adult education and prison education.